PasserbyQ/ChargingPile/README.md

 (see sample Xcode project in `/Demo`)

-`SVProgressHUD` is created as a singleton (i.e. it doesn't need to be explicitly allocated and instantiated; you directly call `[SVProgressHUD method]`).
+`XXX` is created as a singleton (i.e. it doesn't need to be explicitly allocated and instantiated; you directly call `[SVProgressHUD method]`).

-**Use `SVProgressHUD` wisely!
+**Use `XXX` wisely!
 Only use it if you absolutely need to perform a task before taking the user forward.
 Bad use case examples: pull to refresh, infinite scrolling, sending message.**

-Using `SVProgressHUD` in your app will usually look as simple as this (using Grand Central Dispatch):
+Using `XXX` in your app will usually look as simple as this (using Grand Central Dispatch):

 ```objective-c
 [SVProgressHUD show];